-DO’s and DON’Ts of Hiking With Dogs in Perth
+DO’s and DON’Ts of Dog Walks in Perth

 There are a few things you need to know before you and Fido hit the trails.
 These do’s and don’ts will keep not only you and your dog safe but also the local wildlife.

-There are many dog friendly trails around Perth and we’ve listed our favourites, plus more, below.
+There are many dog friendly hikes in Perth and we’ve listed our favourites – plus more – below.

-Keeping Fido on a lead also protects the trail path itself from accidentally being widened and encroaching on wildlife habitats.
-Fido can also track the soil borne bacteria, dieback, into uncontaminated areas and unintentionally kill more trees – let’s do our best to preserve our amazing bushland!
+Keeping Fido on a lead also protects the trail path itself.
+Free roaming dogs can widen the track and encroach on wildlife habitats.
+Fido can also track the soil borne bacteria, dieback, into uncontaminated areas and unintentionally kill more trees.
+Let’s do our best to preserve our amazing bushland!

 As hikers we all do our bit to keep our landscapes free of rubbish.
-We “leave no trace” and even pack out our own used toilet paper, so why wouldn’t we do the same for our dogs?!
+We “leave no trace” and even pack out our own used toilet paper.
+We do this for ourselves, so as dog owners why wouldn’t we do the same for our dogs?!

 You may think your dog’s poop will decompose and not affect the environment.
-But unfortunately your pooch’s poop brings with it microbes and bacteria not naturally found in the micro environments around our trails and can easily affect/infect the natural microbiome of the area.
+Unfortunately, your pooch’s poop brings with it microbes and bacteria not naturally found in the micro environments around our trails.
+This can easily affect/infect the natural microbiome of the area.

 Oh and by the way bobtails will eat dog poop!
 Urrgh!

-Having your dog on a lead also stops it from wandering off the trails where they might encounter a snake or 1080 baits.
+Having your dog on a lead also stops it from wandering off the trails.
+Wandering off, they might encounter a snake or worse, 1080 baits.

 The Western Shield program uses baiting to reduce fox and feral cat numbers in conservation areas.
 They lay out dried meat sausage baits containing the poison 1080 which is very attractive and very deadly to dogs.
 So be aware if you see a 1080 warning sign.

 Snakes are a risk any time you walk in the Australian bush, especially during the warmer months.
-Sticking to the trail path helps you keep an eye out for snakes and with your dog on lead you’re in a better position to keep it well away from the bitey end.
+Sticking to the trail path helps you keep an eye out for snakes.
+Ensuring your dog is on lead you’re in a better position to keep it well away from the bitey end.

-If your dog does get bitten it’s often around the mouth, head, front legs and chest.
+Bites usually happen around a dog’s mouth, the head, the front legs, or even the chest.
 Keep your dog quiet and calm and get it to a vet as soon as possible.
 If the vet is some distance away, apply a pressure bandage to the wound site if it’s accessible.

-Water is an essential part of any hikers kit, no matter how short our hike may be.
+Water is an essential part of any hikers kit, no matter how short the hike may be.
 If water is essential for us, it’s essential for your dog!
-If your pooch can’t stop panting it can be a sign that he’s too hot and very thirsty.
+If your pooch is unable to stop panting it can be a sign that he’s too hot and very thirsty.

 Grab a bladder for you and a big water bottle for your furry friend.
 You can find collapsible water bowls that don’t take up much room in your pack.

-- The sight, sounds and smells of dogs can cause native animals a lot of stress, possibly scaring them away from homes leaving their young unprotected.
+- The sight, sounds and smells of dogs can cause native animals a lot of stress.
+This in turn can scare them away from homes leaving their young unprotected.

 - It is an offence to bring an animal onto Departmental (CALM) land and they have big fines ($2000).

 Regional parks are part of the urban landscape, keeping the bush in the city.
-Perth’s regional park system spans from Joondalup in the north to Port Kennedy in the south and inland to the Darling Range.
+Perth’s regional park system spans from Joondalup in the north.
+They stretch down to Port Kennedy in the south, and inland to the Darling Range.

 You’ll often find gates and signs on the side of the road signifying a trail on Regional Park land.
 Most Regional Parks are dog friendly and you’ll find the trails are normally short and easy.

-We’d still recommend keeping Fido on a leash, if only to prevent kangaroo attacks (if Fido decides to give chase), snake bites and 1080 baits.
+We’d still recommend keeping Fido on a leash.
+Even if only to prevent kangaroo attacks (assuming Fido decides to give chase), snake bites and 1080 baits.

-State forests are government owned land used for timber harvesting estates, water catchment protection areas, and public recreation areas.
+State forests are government owned land.
+The government uses this land for timber harvesting estates, water catchment protection areas, and public recreation areas.

-WA was the first state to stop logging old growth forests which means a lot of State Forests have been converted into Conservation Reserves or National Parks.
+Western Australia was the first state to stop logging old growth forests.
+This resulted in a lot of our State Forests being converted into Conservation Reserves or National Parks.

-While it’s ok to take your furry friend to a State Park, just be sure it still is!
+While it’s ok to take your furry friend to a State Park, just check to make sure it still is!
 If it’s been changed to a National Park – well, just remember those hefty fines!

-But let’s take all the do’s and don’ts out of the equation and show you our fave doggy trails where you can take Fido with no worries at all.
+But let’s take all the do’s and don’ts out of the equation.
+We’re going to show you our fave doggy trails where you can take Fido with no worries at all.